juaml/junifer/docs/using/codeless.rst

 Marker
 ^^^^^^

-The ``markers`` section diverges from the previous ones, as we need to specify a list of markers.
-Each marker has a name that we can use to refer to it later, and a set of parameters that will be passed to the marker.
+The ``markers`` section like the ``preprocess`` section expects a list of markers.
+Each Marker has a name that we can use to refer to it later, and a set of parameters that will be passed to the Marker.

 For the ``Oasis VBM Testing dataset`` example, we want to compute the mean ``VBM_GM`` value for each parcel using the ``Schaefer parcellation (100 parcels,